Becoming a cat sitter – what you need to know

 - To avoid any misunderstandings, make sure you get the feeding, watering, cleaning, and cat toilet instructions well explained.

 - Finally, always check the lock system with the owner – some doors can be tricky.

 Can you make money pet sitting?

 Cat sitting offers an excellent opportunity to earn extra income while looking after cute cats.
 How much you earn depends on how many clients you can take on and how much demand there is in your area.
 Being available during busy periods makes it more likely that you’ll earn money as a pet sitter.
-The summer holiday months, Christmas and public holidays are popular times for people to book a cat sitter.
+The summer vacation months, Christmas and Federal holidays are popular times for people to book a cat sitter.
 If your cat client and their owner like you, it’s common for them to book you again and again.
 Repeat bookings mean more opportunity to see your new cat best friends and earn money at the same time.

 How much can you earn as a cat sitter?

 The amount you can earn as a cat sitter depends on the level of cat sitting service you provide.
 Most cat sitters charge $10 to $15 for a once-daily drop-in at home service.
 A twice-daily drop-in cat sitting service costs $15 to $25.
 Cat sitters usually charge $15 to $50 for overnight cat sitting stays.
 You can look after more than one household of cats at a time if they only need drop-in sitting visits.
 Many cat sitters also charge a little extra for additional services such as watering the plants.
 More expensive cat sitters tend to be the ones with more experience and who can administer medication.